-Candidate Checkers for Town Committee: The candidates for town committee whose names appear on a single horizontal row of the voting machine at a primary are collectively entitled to two "candidate checkers."
+The candidates whose names appear on a single horizontal row of the ballot at a primary are collectively entitled to two "candidate checkers."
 A registrar may establish two or more shifts of unofficial checkers, in which case each group of candidates may designate two candidate checkers for each shift.
-If the name of only one candidate for town committee appears on a horizontal row, such candidate is entitled to two candidate checkers.
+If the name of only one candidate appears on a horizontal row, such candidate is entitled to two candidate checkers.
 Candidates who wish to have checkers must submit a list of designees at least 48 hours before the primary.
 Section 9-436a requires that the registrar notify the candidates of this obligation.
 If two or more candidates appearing on the same row are unable to agree on designees for candidate checkers and submit separate lists, it is suggested that you appoint no more than one of the two candidate checkers for that particular row from the designees of a single candidate.

-General Information Concerning Candidate Checkers: Candidate checkers must be enrolled party members in the town, except that a 16- or 17-year-old U.S. citizen resident of a town may be appointed a candidate checker.
+Candidate checkers must be enrolled members of the party in the town, except that a 16- or 17-year-old U.S. citizen resident of a town (or political subdivision holding the primary) may be appointed a candidate checker.
 (Sec.
 9-235d).
-A registrar, at the request of each group of candidates for town committee shall change such appointments up to the close of the polls.
+A registrar, at the request of each group of candidates, shall change such appointments up to the close of the polls.
 Please note: Candidate checkers must not perform any official primary duties, but they may be compensated by the municipality.